1930–1945 in Western fashion: Fashion and the movies

 One of the most stylistically influential films of the 1930s was 1939's Gone with the Wind.
 The dresses in the movie were designed with simplified adornments and a mixture of different monotone hues as opposed to using a varied color palette.
 This was considered to be Plunkett's intentional design to utilize modernism, the emerging aesthetic of the 1930s.
 Plunkett received praise for producing costumes that adequately harmonized the era of the movie with the aesthetic sense of the late 1930s.
 The costumes brought back the Neo-Victorian style, as well as strong use of symbolic color.
 It inspired the Princess Ballgown, a Victorian style dress reduced to full A line skirts with petticoats underneath for fullness.
 It was the most popular style for teens going to prom.
 Plunkett's "barbecue dress" for Vivien Leigh as Scarlett O'Hara was the most widely copied dress after the Duchess of Windsor's wedding costume, and Vogue credited the "Scarlett O'Hara" look with bringing full skirts worn over crinolines back into wedding fashion after a decade of sleek, figure-hugging styles.

 Lana Turner's 1937 film They Won't Forget made her the first Sweater girl, an informal look for young women relying on large breasts pushed up and out by bras, which continued to be influential into the 1950s, and was arguably the first major style of youth fashion.

 Travis Banton gained his fame by, after working at a couture house in New York, designing costumes for Marlene Dietrich as a head designer of Paramount.
 His style was softer and more alluring than Adrian's, embodying femininity by his sense of balance with the use of Vionnet's bias-cut, and was known for refined concepts of simple lines and classic styles.
-Many famous movie stars during the 1930s such as Magdalene Dietrich and Mae West at Paramount became the models of wit, intellect and beauty through Banton's elegant costumes.
+Many famous movie stars during the 1930s such as Marlene Dietrich and Mae West at Paramount became the models of wit, intellect and beauty through Banton's elegant costumes.
 The costumes he made for Dietrich for various movies such as Shanghai Express 1932, and The Scarlet Empress 1934 portray her sharp regality.